fluffy/4572bis/draft-ietf-mmusic-4572-update.md

 ##  Example SDP Description for TLS Connection

-(#example) illustrates an SDP offer that signals the availability of a T.38 fax session over TLS.
+Figure 1 illustrates an SDP offer that signals the availability of a T.38 fax session over TLS.
 For the purpose of brevity, the main portion of the session description is omitted in the example, showing only the 'm' line and its attributes.
 (This example is the same as